GustafEnebog/sheldon/README.md

 * No possibility for user to tag a unit according to how degree of completion, there is only a mark based on if you have visited the unti before or not!
 * No way of navigate a "jump" to another part of the Syllabus without first having to leave the unit (since the Syllabus and units are separate views)
 * Resizing the window, like going from full screen (maximise button) to make the window smaller (restore button) makes the page scroll away from the place where you where in the text requiring user to scroll to refind his spot in the text.
+* Poor responsivness: Not well suited for studiyng units on mobile

 <span style="color:#1591ea;font-weight:700;font-size:20px">